ruby-openid/omniauth-openid/README.md

 Note the use of nil, which will trigger ruby-openid's default Memory Store.

 Please contribute some documentation if you have the gumption!
-The maintainer's time is limited, and sometimes the authors of PRs with new options don't update the _this_ readme. 😭
+The maintainer's time is limited, and sometimes the authors of PRs with new options don't update this readme. 😭

 ## Example